Business Page Layout Tips

 Your executive summary is the most important part of your plan.
 It comes at the beginning and is the first thing investors or lenders will read.
 If they aren’t excited by what they see, they’ll unfortunately stop reading.
 So make sure your executive summary gives a quick overview of what your company does and explains, in an exciting tone, why your company will be successful.

-In your Company Analysis provide background on your company.
+In your Company Description, provide background on your company.
 When did you incorporate?
 What have you accomplished to date?
 Here you will let readers know the history of your business.

-In the Industry Analysis section of your business plan provide background on the industry in which you operate.
+In the Market Analysis section of your business plan provide background on the industry in which you operate.
 Conduct market research to make this section concrete and compelling.
-Answer questions such as: how big is your industry? what trends are effecting it?
+Answer questions such as: how big is your industry? what trends are affecting it?

-Here you will document your target customers.
+Here you will document your target market.
 How are they?
 How many are there?
 What are their likes and dislikes?
-Ideally you can provide comprehensive demographic and psychographic profiles of your target customers and show how your company’s products and services are ideally suited to their needs.
+Ideally you can provide comprehensive demographic and psychographic profiles of your target customers and show how your company’s product or service are ideally suited to their needs.

 In this section of your business plan, document your key competitors.
 Explain their strengths and their weaknesses.
 Remember that investors and lenders expect you to have direct competitors.
 They just want to feel confident that despite them, you can still achieve lasting success.